flutter/website/src/content/app-architecture/cookbook/optimistic-state.md

 }
 ```

-The call to await Future.delayed() with a duration of one second has been added to simulate a long running request.
+The call to `await Future.delayed()` with a duration of one second
+has been added to simulate a long running request.
 The method execution will pause for a second, and then it will continue running.

-In order to simulate a request failing, the subscribe method throws an exception at the end.
-This will be used later on to show how to recover from a failed request when implementing Optimistic State.
+In order to simulate a request failing,
+the subscribe method throws an exception at the end.
+This will be used later on to show how to recover from a failed request
+when implementing Optimistic State.

-Implement the SubscribeButtonViewModel
+### Implement the `SubscribeButtonViewModel`

-To represented the subscription state, as well a possible error state, add the following public members to the SubscribeButtonViewModel:
+To represented the subscription state, as well a possible error state,
+add the following public members to the `SubscribeButtonViewModel`:

 ```dart
 // Whether the user is subscribed